matique/act_with_flags/README.md

 ## Version 3.x

 As required by key.matiq an enhanced "origin:" has been implemented.
-Act_with_flags now supports many "origin:"s.
+Act_with_flags now supports many "origin:"s
+(not just renaming the default "flags").

 An example: